Another former Greensboro police officer charged with sexual assault

 GREENSBORO — For the second time in as many weeks, another police officer has lost their job after being charged with sexual assault.

-Officer Joshua Oliver was fired Thursday after Police Chief John Thompson learned the details of an investigation that began in late November.
+Officer Joshua Daniel Oliver, 35, was fired Thursday after Police Chief John Thompson learned the details of an investigation that began in late November.

 A day later, Oliver was placed on administrative duty — which is standard procedure — as the department conducted its own internal investigation.